 Finding a work-at-home job can be very time-consuming.
 Not only do you have to weed through the scams and sift through the various job sites to find the opportunities, but you need to make sure that the job is a good fit.
 Add in time for networking, polishing your resume, and practicing your interviewing skills, and you’re looking at 15-25 hours each week spent on job hunting tasks.

 Want to speed up the process so that you can start making money quicker?

 Here are 15 simple career strategies that will get you noticed and hired fast!

 1. Add a Case Study

-What really influences us is finding a case study included in a resume or online application.
-Those candidates understood that when you’re looking for remote work you’re dealing with a trust issue.
-It is something the e-commerce industry struggled with for years.
+What really influences us is finding a case study included in a resume, online application, or cover letter.
+Those candidates understood that when you’re looking for remote work, you’re dealing with a trust issue.
+It is something the e-commerce industry has struggled with for years.
 Their solution was the before/after photo or the customer testimonial.
-When you talk about and show results, you show you’re trustworthy and that you really know what you’re doing.
+When you talk about and show results — you prove you’re trustworthy and that you really know what you’re doing.

 2. Cast a Wide Net

 If you need to find a job quickly, make sure you are casting a wide enough net.
 The more job applications you have floating around out there, the more likely you are to get a job.
 However, this doesn’t mean you should apply to anything and everything out of desperation.
 Put in a lot of applications, but be selective.
 You don’t want to waste your time applying for jobs you’re not qualified for, or that you know you would hate.

 Be professional at all times.
 No matter what type of job you’re applying or interviewing for, you want to make a great impression.
 Working from home doesn’t necessarily mean that the jobs themselves are more relaxed or less professional.
 Every email that you send, every phone call that you make, and every interview that you accept needs to be handled with the utmost professionalism.
 This will not only help you make a great impression but will also set you apart from other job candidates.